 Who we are?

-Total Recruitment Specialists (TRG) – located at Albert House, 256-260 Old Street, London, EC1V 9DD.
+Total Recruitment Specialists (trg.) – located at Fitzrovia House, 16 Mortimer St, London W1T 3JL.
 We provide permanent and temporary recruitment services to clients in the Software Engineering industry looking to recruit personnel for their businesses.

 What does this Policy cover?

 At trg. we take your personal data seriously.
 This policy:

 - sets out the types of personal data that we collect about you

 - explains how and why we collect and use your personal data

 - explains how long we keep your personal data for

 - explains when, why and with who we will share your personal data;

 - sets out the legal basis we have for using your personal data;